browserslist/browserslist-example/README.md

 ### PostCSS Preset Env

-[`postcss-preset-env`] is a “Babel for CSS”.
+[`postcss-preset-env`] is a “Babel for CSS.”
 It compiles future CSS syntax to CSS supported by target browsers.
-It is similiar to cssnext, but more accurate with CSS spec and has `stage` option.
+It is similar to cssnext, but more accurate with CSS spec and has `stage` option.

 Let’s install it